birkhoffcheng/ie421-hft/doc/Samuel.md

   airflow and the set up of the networking between the VMs)

 ## 02/05/2023
--  Working on the vagrantfile and bash scripts to setup the distributed system with apache-airflow installed.
+-  Working on the vagrantfile and bash scripts to setup the distributed system with apache-airflow installed